The Zeigarnik effect and memory: obsessive thoughts

 Can you use the Zeigarnik effect to your advantage?
 Basically, it can be used as a time management tool and to quickly achieve small goals.
 When you start a task, try to complete it before moving on to the next one.
 This way, you will not have a lot of unfinished tasks that create a feeling of psychological burden.

 Memorize information gradually for better learning results.
-Do not wait until the last night before an exam to start studying.
-Instead, try to spread the study of the material over several days.
+Do not wait until the last moment before an exam to start studying.
+Instead, try to space out your study sessions over several days.
 This way, the information will more effectively transfer from your short-term memory to long-term memory, and you will be able to remember more.

 Overcoming Procrastination